Electronic Sonata for Souls Loved by Nature

 Henie Onstad Art Center April 1969 advertisement for the original concert: Tuesday April 29, 1969 / World premiere.
 Swedish trumpeter Bertil Lövgren was replaced on short notice by Manfred Schoof.

 Electronic Sonata for Souls Loved by Nature is a composed work, originally in fourteen movements—or events as they are denoted by the composer—written by jazz arranger George Russell in the 1960 decade, using new compositional techniques associated at the time with contemporary music.
 It was performed April 29, 1969 during a concert at the Henie Onstad Kunstsenter, a recording of which was released in 1971.
 The composition is "... meant to suggest that man, in the face of encroaching technology, must confront technology and attempt to humanize it, using it to enrich his collective soul…not only his purse… to explore inner, as well as outer space"'.

-The earliest version of the suite is from the year 1966, consisting of three parts, and was issued in 1971 under the The Essence of George Russell album.
+The earliest version of the suite is from the year 1966, consisting of three parts, and was issued in 1971 under The Essence of George Russell album.
 Later on 2010, it was included in the cd box "The Complete Remastered Recordings On Black Saint & Soul Note" disc number 8.

 The music is structured around a panstylistic tape of "fragments of many different styles of, avantgarde jazz music, ragas, blues, rock, serial music etc. treated electronically, ... a palate upon which non-electronical musical statements of a panstylistic nature could be projected".
 Musicologist and jazz critic Max Harrison writes, "it is no mere coincidence that one is reminded of Stockhausen's Telemusik of 1966".
 The tape had been recorded at EMS (Elektronmusikstudion) in Stockholm and consisted of a collage of sound fragments obtained from various types of music and from various places in the world.
 He mixed music that was seemingly incompatible both in terms of sound and context.
 A kind of world music with styles that rub up against each other.